- TDD Background Explained

 - System Restoration: After the test is done, restore and clean the system for the next test to take place.

-Test-Driven Development (TDD): Pros and Cons
+Test-Driven Devlopment (TDD): Pros and Cons

 Pros